 Landslides occur when masses of earth, rock or debris move down a slope.
 Landslides can happen without warning, moving at avalanche speeds.
 Earthquakes, significant rainfall and human modifications of land are some of the most common causes of landslides.

 Help Prevent Landslides

 Bellevue is hilly and experiences significant amounts of rainfall, which makes it susceptible to landslides.
 To help prevent landslides, Bellevue's land-use code limits construction and/or clearing of vegetation in critical areas, which include geological hazard areas.
 Avoid building on steep slopes, hill edges, drainage routes and areas where there is a lot of erosion.

-- widening cracks on the ground or on paved areas
+- Water breaks through the ground or in paved areas

 - New or widening cracks in plaster, tile, brick, foundation, or paved areas

 - Fences, retaining walls, utility poles or trees tilt or move